 Hospital systems and community providers who can connect electronically can provide follow-up care and a smoother transition through electronic communication, he says.

 But research suggests that having a primary care provider attend a patient in the hospital can improve health care outcomes.
 In one study, investigators found that patients with terminal lung cancer who were visited by community physicians while in the hospital were less likely to spend time in the intensive care unit (ICU) before death.1

-One reason those primary care physician visits to hospitalized patients are decreasing is that there is no reimbursement for them, he says.
+One reason these primary care physician visits to hospitalized patients are decreasing is that there is no reimbursement for them, Sharma says.

 "Medicare won't reimburse for two physicians for the same specialty," he explains.
 "So, if you have an internal medicine doctor providing care and a primary care physician who also sees the patient, then whoever sends in the claim first gets paid."

 Health care reform discussion has included a discussion of paying primary care providers for visiting at least terminally ill patients when they are hospitalized, but this possibility may be eliminated from any final Congressional bill because of the summer's emotional debates about insurers covering end-of-life care discussions.